politeStudent/blockchain-developer-bootcamp-final-project/README.md

 ## Features

-Block Will similar to a will, where a benefactor creates a will contract which is specific to that user (or ETH wallet address) and allows deposits, a list of beneficiaries (also ETH wallet addresses) .
+'Block Will' similar to a will, where a benefactor creates a will contract which is specific to that user (the user's ETH wallet address) and allows deposits.

 After registration, the benefactor names the wallet (e.g. family name) and may deposit a sum to the new blockwill smart contract.
-The benefactor may then create a list of beneficiaries addresses, which is to be paid out to the beneficiaries if a 'proof-of-life validation' is not received by the will contract within a specified interval period (for the sake of illustration here, this is hardcoded at 5 min).
+The benefactor may then create a list of beneficiaries addresses (also ETH wallet addresses), which is to be paid out to the beneficiaries if a 'proof-of-life validation' is not received by the will contract within a specified interval period (for the sake of illustration here, this is hardcoded at 5 min).

 Interact with the WillFactory and Will contracts 'Set-Up':